Circular medallion featuring a central fly surrounded by repeated fly motifs in a detailed engraved style.

 World of Worms

 On continuity without memory, movement through resistance, and life beneath the surface.
 A study of bodies that reshape their environment by consuming it.
-(Available March)
+(Available May)

 World of Ants

 On coordination, collective behaviour, and intelligence without central control.
 A study of social systems built from simple rules and shared work.
-(Available June)
+(Available August)